Project-Counter/cop5/source/11-extending/03-creating-new-elements-columns-headings.rst

    * - EBSCOhost:Total_Linkouts

-Custom elements/column headings MUST only be included in Master Reports if requested, and if included they MUST be listed in Attributes_To_Show in the Report_Attributes header.
+Custom elements/column headings MUST only be included in COUNTER Reports if requested, and if included they MUST be listed in Attributes_To_Show in the Report_Attributes header.